Avido-AI/code-test/README.md

 - **Backend**: Mock API serving evaluation scenario results

 Available endpoints:

 - `GET /api/tasks` — Returns a list of task definitions with fields: `id`, `name`, `description`
-- `GET /api/tasks/:taskId/tests` — Returns test executions for a specific task with fields: `id`, `taskId`, `createdAt`, `status` (pending/completed/failed)
+- `GET /api/tests` — Returns test executions for a specific task with fields: `id`, `taskId`, `createdAt`, `status` (pending/completed/failed)
-- `GET /api/tests/:testId/evals` — Returns evaluations for a specific test with fields: `id`, `name`, `timestamp`, `status` (passed/failed/warning), `confidenceScore` (0-100)
+- `GET /api/evals` — Returns evaluations for a specific test with fields: `id`, `name`, `timestamp`, `status` (passed/failed/warning), `confidenceScore` (0-100)

+The endpoints are also available in the api spec [here](openapi.json)

 ## Mission Briefing: User Feedback from Compliance Teams

 Three things the compliance team desperately needs:

 1. **See all test runs and evaluations at a glance** — Display tasks, their test executions, and the evaluations within each test.
 A clear, hierarchical view where they can see which test runs passed, which had warnings, and which failed.
 Red flags should be obvious

-2. **Filter tests and evals by date and outcome** — "Show me all evaluations from the latest test runs that didn't pass" or "Give me all warnings from the past week."
-Teams need to slice the data to find the signals that matter
+2. **Detect degradation in live AI systems** — "The system started failing on November 15th, which task degraded?"
+When monitoring a production AI system, teams need to quickly identify which specific tasks started underperforming after a given date.
+This helps them isolate the root cause and take action before it impacts customers
 3. **Export evidence for audit trails** — When they approve an AI system, they need proof.
 Export the filtered test runs and their evaluations so legal and risk teams have documentation they can reference later

 ## What We're Looking For